Silver - Colossal Damage

 Conclusion

 The pain has been immense for the silver and SLV bulls.
-Unfortunately, even with the devastatingly oversold conditions, it cannot be said with certainty that the precious metal with immediately rebound from here on.
-There could be more declines in the coming sessions as extremely crucial support levels are still some percentages away.
+Unfortunately, even with the devastatingly oversold conditions, it cannot be said with certainty that the precious metal will immediately rebound from here on.
+There could be more declines in the coming sessions, as extremely crucial support levels are still some percentages away.
 The volatility in silver has spooked even the most optimistic investors and analysts, including me.

 Technically, silver is now expected to find some ground in $15.70-$16.00 range while SLV could receive some strength near $15.00.
 If these levels are tested, we would have wiped off the entire gains we amassed since the beginning of the year.
-I do not think that we would break these levels in a jiffy but instead, a healthy buying interest and major short covering can be reasonably anticipated.
+I do not think that we would break these levels in a jiffy, but instead, a healthy buying interest and major short covering can be reasonably anticipated.

 So, market participants who are on the short side of the trade are advised to book their profits as the support levels come closer, and those on the long side may choose to bring down their cost basis and exit on the next technical pullback.